Getting regular, positive online reviews for your contracting business matters now more than ever. Why?

 No matter what, keep the response professional.
 If the situation is heated, it might be helpful to have a colleague, friend, or family member give you feedback on your responses before you post them.
 Their outside perspective can alert you if your response comes across as short, rude, or nasty (even if that wasn’t your intent).

 Never pay customers or people posing as customers for reviews.

 Your reputation as a contractor matters.
 Don’t ruin it by paying for fake reviews or offering money for good reviews.
 Check out the FTC’s guidelines for reviews, which are designed to encourage transparency for consumers.

 Now put that good reputation to work for you.

 Get the name you’ve worked so hard to build in front of the right people.
 Boostpoint is a software solution that places Facebook and Instagram ads in front of the homeowners most likely to be your next contracting customers.
-Get stared with a 30-day free trial.
+Get started with a free trial.